ConservationInternational/trends.earth/docs/source/for_developers/development.rst

 2. Create a chart configuration class that inherits from :code:`BaseAlgorithmChartsConfiguration` and implement the :code:`_add_charts` function.
 The chart configuration class basically defines which charts will be used for a given algorithm.
 The :code:`layer_band_infos` attribute is a list of :code:`LayerBandInfo` objects that contains the layer and band_info data required to produce the charts.
-You can refer to :code:`LandCoverChartsConfiguration` class for a more complete example.
+You can refer to the :code:`LandCoverChartsConfiguration` class for a more complete example.

-3. Finally, map an algorithm (name) to the correspond chart configuration in the :code:`AlgorithmChartsManager`
+3. Finally, map an algorithm (name) to the correspond chart configuration class in the :code:`AlgorithmChartsManager` class as shown below:
-   class:

    .. code-block:: python
       :emphasize-lines: 6